• Home

 August 10, 2022Law.com Articles, Medical Malpractice, New York Medical Malpractice Attorneys, New York Medical Malpractice Lawyers

-In their medical malpractice column for the New York Law Journal on Law.com, Thomas A. Moore and Matthew Gaier discuss New York’s Dead Man’s Statute, codified in CPLR 4519 in their Read more »
+In their medical malpractice column for the New York Law Journal on Law.com, Thomas A. Moore and Matthew Gaier discuss New York’s Dead Man’s Statute, codified in CPLR 4519, in their Read more »

-Medical Malpractice Column in the New York Law Journal
+Medical Malpractice Insights: New York Law Journal

 June 8, 2022Law.com Articles, Medical Malpractice, New York Medical Malpractice Attorneys, New York Medical Malpractice Lawyers

-Medical Malpractice Column in the New York Law Journal
+Medical Malpractice Insights: New York Law Journal

 In their recurrent column for New York Law Journal on Law.com, New York medical malpractice attorneys Thomas A. Moore and Matthew Gaier discuss “Liability for Violating Directives to Forgo Life-Sustaining Treatment.”
-In the state of New York, Read more »
+In the state of New York, a Read more »

 Judith A. Livingston Interviewed on “What I Wish I Knew Then”